Forest-Protocols/forest-AI/ForestAI_Whitepaper_Version_Alpha.md

 Quoting an economist whose ideas we referred to at the beginning of this paper, **Schumpeter famously said**, when accused of being an anti-capitalist given his prediction that capitalism will fail: *“**if a doctor predicts that his patient will die presently, this does not mean that he desires it**".* We believe that blockchain-based systems, with their transparency, decentralised governance and effective crypto economics **are the cure that Schumpeter knew capitalism needed** but in his time wasn’t there.

-**The cure is here \- Forest Network.**
+**The cure is here \- ForestAI Network.**

-# Forest Network
+# ForestAI Network

-Forest Network is an **interoperable collective of incentivised Protocols**, each solving a specific AI challenge with Providers offering solutions to Customers and Validators ensuring quality. **These Protocols are living organisms** that are created, managed and maintained by entities with specific roles who perform specific actions. **There are five distinct types of Actors** in the system.
+ForestAI Network is an **interoperable collective of incentivised Protocols**, each solving a specific AI challenge with Providers offering solutions to Customers and Validators ensuring quality. **These Protocols are living organisms** that are created, managed and maintained by entities with specific roles who perform specific actions. **There are five distinct types of Actors** in the system.

 ## Network Actors